Frequently Asked Questions (FAQs)

 For general questions about Healthy People, contact the team by email at email@example.com.

-For technical questions about the Healthy People data, contact the data team at the National Center for Health Statistics (NCHS) by email at HP2020DATA@CDC.gov.
+For technical questions about Healthy People data, contact the data team at NCHS by email at HP2020DATA@CDC.gov.